ahanafasir/omnifood/README.md

 visit: https://o-mnifood.netlify.app/

 Welcome to the Omnifood website!
-This repository contains the source code and assets for the Omnifoodonline food delivery platform.
+This repository contains the source code and assets for the Omnifood website.
 Below, you'll find information on how to navigate, contribute, and deploy the website.

 ## Table of Contents